AlbertTan404/pytorch-open-x-embodiment/README.md

 - Extract image and language features for most efficient policy model training with *extract_language_features.py* and *extract_image_features.py*. (we use R3M and CLIP, and it's easy for you to customize it)

 - Normalize actions according to the statistics for unified training with *normalize_actoins.py* and *rt-x_data_cfg.yaml*.

+and

+- Customize you model and directly train it!

 ### Features: